jjeaton/remove-double-space/readme.txt

 1. Unzip `remove-double-space.zip`.
 1. Upload the `remove-double-space` directory to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Navigate to the admin panel `Posts > Remove Double Space` to turn the replacement on/off (off by default).
+1. Navigate to the admin panel `Settings > Remove Spaces` to turn the replacement on/off (off by default).

 == Frequently Asked Questions ==